vvendigo/android-html-app-skeleton/README.md

 Very simple but usable skeleton for Android HTML application.

-Including menu with exit and reload options.
+Includes menu with exit and reload options.
+Enables JS and DOM storage.

-Create new project, copy assets/ and res/ directories into it and use MainActivity depending on minimap SDK version.
+Create new project, copy assets/ and res/ directories into it and use MainActivity depending on minimal SDK version.